open5e/open5e/source/Spellcasting/spells_a-z/l/lightning-bolt.rst

 must make a Dexterity saving throw.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.

-The lightning ignites flammable objects in the area that aren’t being worn or carried.
+The lightning ignites flammable objects in the area that aren't being worn or carried.

 **At Higher Levels.** When you cast this spell using a spell slot of 4th